d3vv3/eduCOVID/README.md

 ### Bootstrap

 Bootstrap is installed in the project, so do not install it any other way.
 Please do not try to use bootstrap other way that the referred in the documentation.

 You may access the documentation [here](https://react-bootstrap.github.io/components/).

 ## Git

 1. Never develop changes in master.
-Do `git checkout -b branchname` to create a new branch. `-b` is what creates a new branch, so without it will change to an existing branch if it exists.
+Do `git checkout -b layer/branchname` to create a new branch. `-b` is what creates a new branch, so without it will change to an existing branch if it exists.
 If you forgot to do this before development, don't worry and do it once you notice it.
-Your changes will be in the new branch.
+Your changes will be in the new branch. `layer` should take values as `release`, `feature`, `tests`, `documentation`, and so on.
 2. Use `git add .` to add the files to the tracking system.
 You can specify individual files instead by doing, for example `git add filename.txt otherfile.js` and so. `git status` is a good command to check what you have